Relevancy and Engagement minnesota.agclassroom.org

 Evaluate

-1. Use the Career Trek Game to assess basic student knowledge about agricultural and natural resource careers.
-The game includes a list of 32 careers, but this lesson has exposed students to over 100 careers.
-Tell students it is permissible to mention agricultural and natural resource careers that have been discussed in class but are not on the game board (the group needs to agree that the occupation stated is an agricultural or natural resource career, like agreeing on a word in Scrabble).
-An occupation title can always be checked by using Google or the National FFA Ag Explorer.
+2. Instruct students to read the game instructions found on the board and proceed to play the game.
+The game is designed to assess basic student knowledge about agricultural and natural resource careers.
+The game includes a list of 32 careers.
+Clarify to students that it is permissible to mention agricultural and natural resource careers that have been discussed in class but are not on the game board (the group needs to agree that the occupation stated is an agricultural or natural resource career, like agreeing on a word in Scrabble).
 When all students can name at least 10 agricultural and natural resource careers, they have met the core objectives.

 3. After conducting these activities, review and summarize the following key concepts: